Capabilities

 Milling machines take one of two forms, although a third variant is on the rise.
 The two forms of milling machines are vertical and horizontal machines.
 This refers to the axis of rotation of the cutting tool.
 Vertical machines hold the tool on a vertical axis.
 They are more widely used than horizontal machines because they tend to be more versatile.

-Staying Current with our Techology and Equipment?
+Staying Current with our Technology and Equipment?

 5 axis CNC machines are the new, third type of milling machine.
 A vertical mill has three axes of movement: the table that holds the workpiece can move left-right (the X-axis,) and forwards and back (the Y-axis.)
 In addition, the spindle can move up and down to provide a third, Z, axis.
 With this arrangement, a vertical machine can cut flat surfaces on any exposed surface of the workpiece.

 A 5-axis CNC machine adds two additional axes of movement.
 This lets its angle and tilt adjust to the cutter axis with respect to the workpiece.
 This has two advantages over a 3-axis machine: it enables machining of contours, and it reduces the need to take the workpiece off the table and remount it in a different position to machine additional features.
-That saves time and helps maintain a tight geometric relationship between the machined surfaces
+That saves time and helps maintain a tight geometric relationship between the machined surfaces.

 Our Maximum Capabilities for CNC Milling